Today’s Wonder of the Day was inspired by jon. jon Wonders, “why are earthworms good in garden” Thanks for WONDERing with us, jon!

 Do you think earthworms are cool creatures that are fun to play with?
 Or are they icky, creepy, slimy crawlies that you'd rather avoid?

-If you’re a fisherman, you probably like them since they can help you reel in the big fish when used as bait.
-But what if you’re a gardener?
+If you like to fish, you probably like them since they can help you reel in the big fish when used as bait.
+But what if you're a gardener?